Iron Blossom Music Festival line-up and single tickets available

 The Legendary Ingramettes

-The Iron Blossom Music Festival was originally scheduled to be held at Monroe Park, but switch venues to the Bon Secours Training Center at 2401 W. Leigh St., due to "overwhelming response," according to organizers.
+The Iron Blossom Music Festival, which was originally scheduled to take place in Monroe Park, will be held at the Bon Secours Training Center at 2401 W. Leigh St. due to "overwhelming response," according to organizers.

 The two-day music festival is organized by Charlottesville’s